 The new coronavirus moved around the world with lightning speed.
 Since December, when it was first identified in Wuhan, China, nearly every country has reported cases of infection.
 Nearly 6.4 million cases have been confirmed through June 1, though the true number is surely higher, and over 382,000 people have died.
 The virus known as SARS-CoV-2 has overwhelmed healthcare systems in the hardest-hit regions, and threatens to do the same elsewhere as the infection total continues to grow.

 Dozens of drugmakers have started work on vaccines to protect against the virus or medicines to treat COVID-19, the illness it causes.
 Hundreds of studies are underway in search of an effective treatment, testing mostly repurposed HIV or influenza drugs.
-Yet it will likely be many months or even years, if at all, before one designed specifically for SARS-CoV-2 becomes available.
-Current treatment consists of supportive care.
+One, a U.S. government-led trial of an antiviral drug called remdesivir, showed some hopeful signs of hastening recovery in patients hospitalized with COVID-19.

 Yet it will likely still be months before a vaccine or treatment designed specifically for SARS-CoV-2 becomes available, and the evidence supporting any that become available quickly will likely be comparatively sparse.
 Current treatment generally consists of supportive care.